MarcusBrederfalt/kattisproblems/README.md

 # kattisproblems
-My solutions to problems on the Kattis website
+My solutions to code problems on the Kattis website.
+The code is far from perfect but I like the website and the problems.